Connect with others who understand.

 Hypotension and Dizziness

-Hypotension, or low blood pressure, is common in people with amyloidosis, especially those with hATTR.
-When your blood pressure drops too low, it can cause dizziness or lightheadedness, especially when standing up quickly.
-This condition is called orthostatic hypotension.
-When you stand, gravity pulls blood toward your legs.
-In healthy people, the body quickly adjusts to maintain blood flow to the brain.
+Hypotension — low blood pressure — is common in people with amyloidosis, especially those with hATTR.
+When blood pressure drops too low, it can cause dizziness or lightheadedness, especially when standing up quickly.
+This is known as orthostatic hypotension.

-In amyloidosis, this adjustment may not work as well.
 Low blood pressure can make it harder to stay steady and increases the risk of falling.
-Falls caused by orthostatic hypotension can result in severe injury.
-Dehydration can also worsen hypotension.
+Falls caused by orthostatic hypotension can lead to serious injuries.
+Dehydration can also make hypotension worse, so staying hydrated is important.

 Fatigue

-Amyloidosis often causes fatigue, or extreme tiredness that doesn’t improve with rest.
+Amyloidosis often causes fatigue, a deep, ongoing tiredness that doesn’t go away with rest.
 When you feel constantly tired, your muscles may not work as efficiently, making it harder to walk, stand, or perform daily activities.
-This lack of energy can increase the chance of stumbling or losing your balance.
+Over time, low energy levels may increase the risk of stumbling, losing your balance, or falling.

 One MyAmyloidosisTeam member shared, “My husband experiences loss of consciousness at times, and other times he’s just so tired that he falls down.”